arman-daliri/WHFDL/README.md

 # A Non-Invasive Method for Gastric Cancer Feature Selection and Prediction based on Metabolomics Data

 1 - First, download WHH Feature Selection.zip, unzip it, and run the file in the feature_selection notebook to get the selected feature data.

+2 - Then download ML Models.zip, paste the output from step 1 into it.
+Then run Gastric Cancer Prediction Experimental evaluation.ipynb for each algorithm.